theriex/membic/README.md

 that's reasonable.
 For an outbound connection, send only compatible, desirable, and expected content.

-Big bonus points for respecting the MyOpenReviews users and making their lives as easy as possible.
+Respect users and make their lives better.

-MyOpenReviews does not provide media for review, nor does it support general social conversation, so any API calls relating to either of those actions cannot be utilized.
+MyOpenReviews does not provide media for review, nor does it support general social conversation, so it can't integrate with external APIs expecting those kinds of interactions.

 Applications: